ngxs/store/docs/advanced/actions-life-cycle.md

 Actions can be both synchronous and asynchronous, for example if you send a request to your API and wait for the response.
 Asynchronous actions are handled in parallel, synchronous actions are handled one after another.

-What about `CANCELED` status?
+What about the `CANCELED` status?
 Only asynchronous actions can be canceled, this means that the new action was dispatched before the previous action handler finished doing some asynchronous job.
 Canceling actions can be achieved by providing options to the `@Action` decorator:

 ```ts
 export class TicketsState {